Azure/azure-quickstart-templates/101-app-function/GettingStarted-FuncApp.md

 There are a few ways to deploy this template.
 You can use [PowerShell](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy), [Azure CLI](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy-cli), [Azure Portal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy-portal) or your favorite SDK.

-For this task, we gonna deploy using Visual Code and the portal and a little surprise for you at the end. :D
+For this task, we will deploy using Visual Code with CLI extension and the portal.
+There is little surprise for you at the end of this tutorial.

-For Azure CLI I choose to use the Visual Code with Azure CLI extensions, if you like, you can find more information [here](https://code.visualstudio.com/docs/azure/extensions).
+For Azure CLI I'm using the Visual Code with Azure CLI extensions, if you like, you can find more information [here](https://code.visualstudio.com/docs/azure/extensions).
 But bare in mind that you don't need to use the Visual Code, you can stick with the old good always present **Command Line** on Windows or any **bash terminal**.

 ### Using Azure CLI with Visual Code